Canada Research Chair in Cellular Systems and Synthetic Biology

 The architecture and evolution of genomes is affected by natural selection that is driven by the external environment and also by internal forces that affect, for instance, mutation rate.
 We are interested in the role of inter-species hybridization and the breakdown of nuclear-mitochondrial coevolution in generating adaptive or deleterious diversity.
 We are also examining the dynamics of propagation of internal cellular DNA parasites as a function of population demography and how the parasites could affect the organization of genomes and the fitness of the host organism over long evolutionary times.

 Pathogens evolve quickly in response to the defense mechanisms of their hosts and the molecules used by humans to limit their proliferation.
 We are examining how the host-pathogen evolutionary arms race and antimicrobial treatments affect the evolution of fungal pathogens.
-One model we study is the pathogenic and dimorphic fungus Ophiostoma sp., which causes Dutch Elm Disease.
-Other models we use are pathogenic yeasts such as Candida albicans for which we transplant their genes in Saccharomyces to study how mutations drive antifungal resistance.
+We use are pathogenic yeasts such as Candida albicans for which we transplant their genes in Saccharomyces to study how mutations drive antifungal resistance.

 The team